 A Commercial Applicator is a certified pesticide applicator who may purchase and use GUPs or RUPs for any purpose on any property other than a Private Applicator.

 Certification for Private and Commercial Applicators requires the passing (a score of at least 75%) of the exams for the Core Course and the category course for which they wish to be certified in.
 Applicators are certified in one or more categories which determine the exact purpose and location where they may use the pesticides.

 Of particular concern among potential negative environmental impacts by the application of pesticides are the effects of pesticides on the Territory’s water quality and on its endangered and threatened animals and plants.

 The right selection and correct application of pesticides, general use or restricted, organic or conventional, is important in programs such as Sustainable Agriculture, Urban Gardening, and in Integrated Pest Management programs in general.

 The Core Course is offered quarterly in both the St. Croix and the St. Thomas/St. John districts.
 Category courses and workshops are offered in each district as demand dictates.
 Courses are advertised on this website here1, in the local newspapers, and through an email listserv.
 Courses and exams are free of charge.
-Core course manuals can be downloaded for free here (large download) or purchased from the PSEP Director for $5.
-Category manuals can be purchased here for full price or from the PSEP Director for $20.
+Core course manuals can be downloaded for free here (large download).
+Category manuals can be purchased here or from the PSEP Director for $50.
 Course lecture materials are provided via paper handouts or a DVD.